-When permitted by zoning district regulations, dwelling units located in buildings which are also used for business
+When permitted by zoning district regulations, dwelling units located in buildings which are also used for business purposes must provide a minimum floor area of 720 square feet.

 4.24 Water Supply & Sewage Disposal

 All buildings shall comply with District Health Department regulations applicable to water supply and sewage disposal systems.